The Daily Garden

 Healthy produce

 Fresh produce is supposed to be good for us.
-We are urged to eat at least five servings of fresh fruit and vegetables each day.
+We are urged to eat at least five servings of fresh fruit and vegetables every day.
 But can all the pesticides and other chemicals used in commercial agriculture be washed off?
 The answer is no. In many cases, pesticides are systemic, which means they are absorbed by plants.
 How many otherwise healthy fruits and veggies contain high levels of pesticides?
 The list may surprise you.

 Picture